Frederick William Borden: Honours

 CFB Borden was named in his honour when the air base was founded in 1916.

-He is the cousin of the eighth Prime Minister of Canada, Robert Borden.
+He is the cousin of the eighth Prime Minister of Canada, Sir Robert Borden.

 Following the succession of King Edward VII and the end of the Second Boer War by the Peace of Vereeniging in late May 1902, Borden was created a Knight Commander of the Order of St Michael and St George (KCMG) in the 1902 Coronation Honours list published on 26 June 1902.
 He attended the fleet review held at Spithead on 16 August 1902 to mark the coronation, and received the order in an investiture on board the royal yacht Victoria and Albert the previous day.
 He was appointed a Knight of Grace of the Order of the Hospital of Saint John of Jerusalem in England (K.St.J.) on 13 August 1902, and granted the honorary rank of Surgeon-General in the British Army in the 1911 Coronation Honours.

 Borden died in Canning in 1917, and is buried in nearby Hillaton Cemetery, His two principal houses survive, the former Stadacona House (now the High Commission of Brunei, Ottawa), and Borden Place, in Canning, which is a National Historic Site.